Maryland (MD) lease form

 Revun generates a Maryland-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
-Governing statute: Maryland Code, Real Property Article, Section 8-208.
+Governing statute: Maryland Code, Real Property Title 8 (Landlord and Tenant).
 Confirm current requirements or consult an attorney before finalizing a lease.

 Maryland lease FAQ